MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 ### Calculator plugin

+### Calculator plugin

-> [!NOTE]
+> [!TIP]
 > The Calculator plugin respects the number format settings of your system.
-Please be aware of the different decimal and thousand delimiters in different locals.
+If you prefer the English (United States) number format, you can change the behavior for the query input and the result output in the [plugin manager](#plugin-manager).

 > [!IMPORTANT]
+> Please be aware of the different decimal and thousand delimiters in different locals.
 > If your system's number format uses the comma (`,`) as the decimal delimiter, you have to write a space between the number(s) and comma(s) on operations with multiple parameters.
 The input has to look like this: `min( 1,2 , 3 , 5,7)` or `min( 1.2 , 3 , 5.7)`.

 The Calculator plugin supports the following operations: